From basic to brilliant: 8 must-have email marketing features

 Personalization: Email sign-up forms collect information that allows you to segment your audience into different lists, which creates an experience tailored to interest, communication medium (email or SMS), frequency, etc.

 Key sign-up form features

-- Ecommerce platform integration (Shopify, BigCommerce, WooCommerce, etc.)
+- Ecommerce platform integration (to set up email marketing for Shopify, BigCommerce, WooCommerce, etc.)